body contouring for high bmi

 Why Surgeons Set BMI Limits for Body Contouring?

-Higher BMI increases the risk of:
+Higher BMI increases the risk of the following complications:

-1. Anesthesia Complications(2)
+1. Anesthesia Difficulties2

 • Airway management is more difficult.